-Reach your highest level of academic achievement as a performer, leading toward a career as a faculty member of a college or university.
-Immerse yourself in a musical environment in which your creativity and passion is showcased through numerous performance experiences both at ASU and throughout the greater Phoenix area.
+Reach your highest level of academic achievement as a performer by immersing yourself in a musical environment in which your creativity and passion is showcased through numerous performance experiences both at ASU and throughout the greater Phoenix area.

 Performance opportunities both on and off campus further develop the knowledge and abilities necessary to become a leader in a musical community through teaching, performing or arts advocacy.
 The program provides students the opportunity to work closely with an individual faculty mentor and distinguished guest artists to further enhance musical growth.
 Students serve as leaders, mentors and models for their younger colleagues in performances, pedagogical experiences and community engagement.
-The opportunity to collaborate with music scholars, theorists, composers, educators and other performers provides students with the variety of experiences and skills necessary for artistic excellence and leadership in the 21st century.
+The opportunity to collaborate with music scholars, theorists, composers, educators, dancers and theatre artists provides students with the variety of experiences and skills necessary for artistic excellence and leadership.

 All applicants are automatically considered for merit based scholarships, with priority given to those who audition and/or interview on-campus.